FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs.md

 To understand the notion of `knowledge graphs`, we need to remind ourselves about some elements of information theory, data structure, and data storage, as well as some geometric interpretation of relationship between entities, which is often what turns data into knowledge.

-Information, in digital forms, relies on formal representations and an array of methods to store and retrieve information.
+Information, in digital forms, relies on formal representations and an array of methods to store and retrieve it.
 Up until the last 10 years, Relational DataBase Management Systems (RDBMS) have been provided the backbone of information storage solutions, and still do so today.
-However, advances in both theoretical information representation models and technical solutions led to the development of so-called `NO-SQL` solutions (for 'Not-only Structured Query language'), supporting the onset of **graph-based representations of information**, in contrast to **relational-model based representation**.
-Knowledge graphs are knowledge bases which use graph-based data structure or topology to represent entities and the relationships between them.
+However, advances in both theoretical information representation models and technical solutions led to the development of so-called `NoSQL` solutions (for 'Not only SQL'), supporting the onset of **graph-based representations of information**, in contrast to **relational-model based representation**.
+Knowledge graphs are knowledge bases which use a graph-based data structure or topology to represent entities and the relationships between them.

 ```{admonition} **So how does graph theory come to meet knowledge representation?**